 On 15 September 2014, BTSC signed 15-year maintenance agreement with Siemens from 1 January 2015 until 4 December 2029 (concession expiry date).
 BTSC has commitments in respect of the cost of maintenance and spares supply service fee in relation to the project (both core and extension line) (including future train overhaul) for the whole period.
 The cost and fee for each year shall be based on the first year fee and subject to price escalation each year based on annual consumer price index each year.
 The first year fee was THB 253mn and EUR 3mn and also shall be allocated to the fund in accordance with the appropriate criteria and assumptions.
-For the year ended 31 March 2016, BTSC had maintenance expense under maintenance agreement of THB 259mn and EUR 3mn (2015: THB 218mn and EUR 2mn)
+For the year ended 31 March 2017, maintenance expense under maintenance agreement was allocated to the fund of THB 231.97mn and EUR 2.94mn (2016: THB 232.68mn and EUR 2.96mn)